dericksozo/derickruiz.github.io/_posts/2016-09-18-es6-modules-in-browser-with-babel-browserify.markdown

 ## Step 1: Setting up package.json

-Setting up a package.json is important because we're going to use it to run some scripts later to compile the ES6 code into ES5 code from the command line.

-So if you don't already have a package.json file in the root of your directory run the following command:

 <pre data-language="command line"><code data-language="command line">npm init</code></pre>

+Running that command will set up a package.json file in the root of your directory.
+Setting up a package.json is important for running scripts later on to compile the ES6 code into ES5 code from the command line.

 It'll run you through some steps about your project.
-They're not very important so you can just press enter to skip them.
+They're not very important right now so you can just press enter to skip them.

-## Step 2: Setting up Babel
+## Step 2: Installing Babel

+<pre data-language="command line"><code data-language="command line">[sudo] npm install --save-dev babel-cli</code></pre>

 The next step is to install Babel.
+Running that command should get you up and running.

+## Step 4: Installing the babel preset plugin

+<pre data-language="command line"><code data-language="command line">[sudo] npm install --save-dev babel-preset-es2015</code></pre>

+The first necessary plugin is babel-preset-es2015.
+It's actually a preset.
+A preset is just a collection of plugins.
+It's necessary to run through the various different syntaxes in ES6 and converting them into ES5 code.

+## Step 5: Install the ES2015 modules commonjs plugin

-<pre data-language="command line"><code data-language="command line">[sudo] npm install --save-dev babel-cli</code></pre>
+<pre data-language="command line"><code data-language="command line">[sudo] npm install --save-dev transform-es2015-modules-commonjs</code></pre>

+This babel plugin is the one that converts ES6 style imports into CommonJS style requires.
+Browserify then compiles everything and makes sure that requires work on the browser.

+## Step 6: Create .babelrc file

+<pre data-language="command line"><code data-language="command line">touch .babelrc</code></pre>

 You will also need to create a .babelrc file.
-Run `touch .babelrc` in the command line or create it.
-We're gonna end up modifying this file in a bit, but first, we're gonna install the necessary plugins to get things to compile correctly.

-## Step 3: Installing the necessary babel plugins

-For the purposes of just compiling ES6 and ES6 modules, there are only two necessary plugins.
-Well, one is a preset.
-A preset is just a collection of plugins.
-Those two are ES2015 preset and the ES2015 CommonJS Modules plugin.
-In order to install those two run the following command.

-<pre data-language="command line"><code data-language="command line">[sudo] npm install --save-dev babel-preset-2015 && transform-es2015-modules-commonjs</code></pre>

-Now that those are in node_modules the next step is making sure that the .babelrc file is setup correctly.
-It should look like the following:
+Run the above command to create it.
+This file is where you can define various options for babel like which plugins it will use.

+## Step 7: Set up .babelrc file

 <pre data-language="babelrc"><code data-language="babelrc">{
     "presets": ["es2015"],
     "plugins": ["transform-es2015-modules-commonjs"]
 }</code></pre>

-It's just an object with two keys that specify the presets and plugins.
+Now that the plugins are installed and are in node_modules the next step is making sure that the .babelrc file is setup correctly.
+It should look like the above.

-## Step 4: Compiling with Npm
+## Step 8: Compiling with Npm

 There's always some kind of build process with these tools to transform the code into ES5 that can run in all browsers.
 Go back to the `package.json` file that we created initially.
 It should have a key in it called `scripts` and look something like the following: